vlang/v/README.md

 V 1.0 release is planned for December 2019.

+## Notes

 GitHub marks V's code as written in Go.
 It's actually written in V, GitHub doesn't support the language yet.

 The compilation is temporarily slower for this release:
 - Debug builds are used (use `v -prod -o v` to get faster compilation).
 - The new formatter runs on every single token and slows the compiler down by ~20%.
 This will be taken care of.
 - There are a lot of known issues that are quick to fix (like function lookups being O(n)).

+There's some old hacky code written when V was 2 months old.
+All of it will be quickly cleaned up.
+There are ~500 lines of C code, which will be removed by the end of June.

 ## Code structure